sunandan-das/readme/README.md

 ## Branch Strategy

-- **Branch protection**: Master branch is protected by disabling direct commits.
-- **Working changes** happen in a `dev` branch.
-- **Pull request (PR) workflow** enabled:
-  - CI runs automatically on PRs
-  - Once CI passes, PR can be approved and merged

-This adds better control over changes and ensures the master branch remains stable.
+I have created branch polices to protected the master branch by disabling direct commits.
+I created a dev branch for all working changes and enabled a pull request workflow.
+CI runs automatically on PRs, and once the build passes, the PR can be approved and merged.
+This will have more control over unnecessary changes and make the master branch safe.

 ---